Warm Root Vegetable Salad with Hazelnuts, Chèvre and Balsamic

 - 1 red beet, peeled Add to list

-- 1 medium yam, peeled Add to list
+- 1 garnet or jewel yam, peeled Add to list

 - 2 tablespoons extra virgin olive oil Add to list